alediator/planet-understanding-the-amazon-from-space/image_transformations/README.md

 #### SPARCS

 Spatial Procedures for Automated Removal of Cloud and Shadow.
-Algorithm that improves Fmask cloud detection (presented in 2014)[www.mdpi.com/2072-4292/6/6/4907/pdf]
+Algorithm that improves Fmask cloud detection [presented in 2014](www.mdpi.com/2072-4292/6/6/4907/pdf)

 #### NESDIS